2016 census of Ireland

-The 2016 census of Ireland was held on Sunday, 24 April 2016.
+The 2016 census of Ireland was held in 2016.
 It was organised by the Central Statistics Office (CSO) and reported a total population of 4,761,865, or a 3.8% increase since the prior 2011 census.
 This was the lowest recorded population growth rate since the 1991 census, with the decline in population growth rates attributed to both lower birth rates and lower net migration.
 The census results were released gradually between April and December 2017 in a series of reports organised either as summaries or in-depth results of specific themes, like age, ethnicity, or religion.

 The following census took place in April 2022, having been delayed for one year due to the COVID-19 pandemic.

 Background

 Although Irish law does not prescribe a regular interval for administering censuses, Census 2016 was held in accordance with Irish government tradition since 1951 to administer a census on a Sunday in April on years ending with the numbers '1' or '6'.
 This incidentally coincided with the centenary of the 1916 Easter Rising, which began on Easter Monday, 24 April 1916.

 Responsibility for organising the census fell with the Central Statistics Office, which operates within the Department of the Taoiseach.
 The CSO hired 4,660 enumerators, supported by 430 field supervisors, who reported in turn to 44 regional supervisors.
 In delivering over two million census forms, enumerators were required to make personal contact with a resident at the property.